How to select a shophouse for investment?

 Cloud/ Central Kitchens

-Limited locations allow such usage so if you bought a shophouse and would like to apply for change of use, you can apply with URA, subject to clearance from Singapore Police Force (SPF), National Environment Authority (NEA), Singapore Civil Defence Force (SCDF) to evaluate your proposal.
-One such case I managed, did not allow for F&B licence (dine in) because the road is too narrow and it was not allowed, because there are not enough parking lots and may cause traffic congestion.
+Only some locations allow such usage but if you bought a shophouse and would like to apply for change of use, you can apply with URA, subject to clearance from Singapore Police Force (SPF), National Environment Authority (NEA), Singapore Civil Defence Force (SCDF) to evaluate your proposal.
+One such case I managed, did not allow for F&B licence (dine in) because the main road is too narrow and there are not enough parking lots, which may potentially cause traffic congestion.

-Hence, if you do find a Shophouse with F&B license in these locations, it means you are paying a higher premium, but it is worth it.
-The other way will be to find a shophouse with potential approval.
-If that does happen, you will get an instant capital gain.
+Hence, if you find a Shophouse with F&B license in these locations, you will be paying a higher premium.
+The other way you can do it is to find a shophouse with possible approval.
+If you get lucky, it means an instant capital gain.

 Dollars and Cents